Piano tones and the keyboard

 Of course, there are more notes than C. On the picture below you can see all the notes that belong to the white keys on the piano.

-These notes keep the same relation to each other over the keyboard, and therefore you can always find a D to the right from a C. Notice that C and F notes are easier to spot because they are placed directly before groups of two and three black keys.
+These notes maintain the same relationship across the keyboard, and therefore you can always find a D to the right of a C. Notice that C and F notes are easier to spot because they are placed directly before groups of two and three black keys, respectively.

 The black keys